If you work as a software engineer (or want to work as a software engineer), receiving feedback will be part of your job.

 4. Be thankful for the feedback

 Express your appreciation.
-Senior engineers give us feedback because they want us to grow.
+Senior engineers give us feedback because they want you to grow.

 Conclusion